timspro/json-fetch/README.md

 `fetch`: a callback to be used instead of a global fetch; it is usually necessary to pass this in Node environments

 `onError`: a callback that completely overrides error behavior; its return value will be passed back instead of an empty object assuming it didn't throw an error

+`raw`: if set, does not attempt to parse JSON